diefenbach/django-lfc/docs/user/miscellaneous/permissions.rst

 =======

 * LFC comes with several permissions out of the box.
-* Permissions are needed by an user to do specific actions on a content object.
+* Permissions are needed by users to do specific actions on content objects.
-* The only way to grant permissions to an user is via :doc:`roles <roles>`.
+* The only way to grant permissions to users is via :doc:`roles <roles>`.
+* Permissions per role may vary dependent on the workflow and current workflow state of a content object.

 Permissions
 ===========